LukasMod/bedfromdream/README.md

 * buttons to manipulate number of nights booked, trash button to delete position completely
 * summary below with table and all booking info
 * responsive web design (in progress)
+* payment route, form with validation

 ---

 Possible future improvements:
-* payment route, form with validation

 * skeleton components while loading (now only text)
-* optimalization (useless re-renders because of using objects), refactor context
+* optimalization, refactor context
-* skeleton components while loading